SMC Lifetime Achievement Award

 - Awards will be presented once per year at the SMC Fest or another event set by the SMC Board of Directors.
 Award winners not present will have their awards delivered by other methods.
 Points accumulated from the start of the program to 90 days before the presentation event will be eligible for the current year’s award.
 Points earned in the interim 90 days will be applied to the next year’s award opportunity.

 Tim, K9WX and Gary W9XT are spearheading this effort within SMC.
-More information including detailed statistics for each member, a PDF version of the rules can be found at K9WX’s SMC Lifetime Achievement Award page here: http://k9wx.net/smc_award.htm
+More information including detailed statistics for each member, a PDF version of the rules can be found here.

-For any questions or corrections, contact Tim K9WX at: TimK9WX@gmail.com
+For any scoring corrections, contact Tim K9WX at: TimK9WX@gmail.com

 Full Detailed Breakdown